diem/off-chain-reference/specs/protocol.md

 * **sender/receiver (PaymentActorObject)** Information about the sender/receiver in this payment.

 * **reference_id (str)** Unique reference ID of this payment on the original coordinator VASP (the VASP which originally created this payment object).
 This is used as a unique ID on the coordinator VASP side to identify the payment.
 Populated by the coordinator VASP upon object creation.
 This value should be formatted as “<creator_vasp_address>_<unique_id>”.
 For example, ”123456abcd_12345“.
-This value is should be unique per-payment.
+This value should be unique per-payment.

 * **original_payment_reference_id (str)**
 Used for updates to a payment after it has been committed on chain.
 For example, used for refunds.
 The reference ID of the original payment will be placed into this field.

 * (TODO) **recipient_signature (str)**
 Signature of the recipient of this transaction.
-The signature is over the `reference_id` and is signed with a key that chains up to its VASP CA. This key need not be the actual account key.
+The signature is over the `reference_id` and is signed with a key that chains up to its VASP CA. This key does not need to be the actual account key.
 This is the base64 encoded string of the signature.

 * **description (str)** Description of the payment.
 To be displayed to the user.
 Unicode utf-8 encoded max length of 255 characters.